Job - Why Things Go Wrong

 Saul responded positively.
 He readily admitted his mistake and asked Samuel to pardon him.

 That seemed fair enough, a good idea, but Samuel wasn't having any of it.
-I can almost see myself having the same self-righteous attitude as Samuel then showed towards Saul the sinner.
+I can almost see myself having the same self-righteous attitude that Samuel then showed towards Saul the sinner.
 Don't we become a part of the problem if we worship alongside someone who has made such a dreadful mistake?
 No, I think we might become a part of the solution if we do that!

 "And Samuel said to Saul, I will not return with you, for you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel."
 Verse 26